 As required by the Political Reform Act, the Authority has adopted a Conflict of Interest Code.
 In order to enable the public to identify potential or actual conflicts of interest, Board Members, Reservoir Committee Members, and designated Authority Agents and consultants are required to submit Statements of Economic Interests, or Form 700, either under the Political Reform Act (87200 Filers) or the Authority's Conflict of Interest Code (Code Filers).
-The extent of a Filer's disclosure is governed by the Political Reform Act of the Code, as applicable.
+The extent of a Filer's disclosure is governed by the Political Reform Act or the Code, as applicable.
 The Form must be filed upon assuming office and annually thereafter.
-At this time all Form 700's are up to date and on file for all those involved in the Project that are required to file.